jackdewinter/pymarkdown/docs/rules/rule_md022.md

 cosmetic.
 In scenarios where the heading is part of a Block Quote or a List, the column number was changed to reflect the start of the heading element itself, not the start of the line.
-In addition, the original rule failed to correct assess some boundary scenarios with Thematic Break elements and HTML Block elements before and after the heading elements.
+In addition, the original rule did not correctly assess a handful of boundary scenarios with Thematic Break elements and HTML Block elements before and after the heading elements.